openvswitch/ovs/INSTALL.DPDK.md

     `virsh create my_vhost_vm.xml`

-DPDK vhost VM configuration with libvirt and QEMU wrapper:
+DPDK vhost-cuse VM configuration with libvirt and QEMU wrapper:
 ----------------------------------------------------------

 To use the qemu-wrapper script in conjuntion with libvirt, follow the